 “If it’s your job to eat a frog, it’s best to do it first thing in the morning.
-And If its your job to eat two frogs, its best to eat the biggest one first.”
+And If it’s your job to eat two frogs, it’s best to eat the biggest one first.”
 MT

 How often our days begin with the laundry list filled of uneven tasks.
 Some seem quickly done while others require more time and effort.
 Conventional wisdom suggests, get the little ones out of the way quickly to focus on the big ones.
 It’s a dice roll because sometimes what seemed like expeditious completion turns out to be onerous and disjointed.
 In such occasions the soon-to-be completed turns out to be lots of little, time consuming frogs.